yaoweihu/yaoweihu.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: Ph.D.
-Candidate, University of Arkansas
+Candidate at University of Arkansas

 profile:
   align: left